 Final Inspection and Warranty Information

-Once the contractor has completed all construction activities outlined in the Estimated Cost of Repair (ECR), the contractor will request a Final Inspection to guarantee that all work has been satisfactorily completed according to the appropriate state and local codes and standards and accepted by all appropriate building code enforcement and third-party inspectors, and that the property meets HUD Housing Quality Standards (HQS) as defined in the Section 1.1.3 of this document.
+Once the contractor has completed all construction activities outlined in the Estimated Cost of Repair (ECR), the contractor will request a Final Inspection to guarantee that all work has been satisfactorily completed according to the appropriate state and local codes and standards and accepted by all appropriate building code enforcement and third-party inspectors, and that the property meets HUD Housing Quality Standards (HQS) as defined in the Definitions section of this document.
 The applicant has the right to sign off on the Final Inspection; however, HRRP reserves the right to waive the applicant’s signature if the HRRP deems all repairs have been completed and the applicant delays signing.

 Re-Inspections